habl5 Herbs and Spices That Lower Inflammation

 Basil is delicious in pasta dishes and pesto, but you don’t usually think of it as a medicinal plant.
 In fact, basil has a specific compound called (E)-beta-caryophyllene (BCP), which has been shown to reduce inflammation and has been useful in treating rheumatoid arthritis and inflammatory bowel conditions.
 Ocimum sanctum L., or holy basil, is the powerhouse species most commonly used for its strong anti-inflammatory effects.

-Tip: You can find essential oils with components of holy basil to alleviate swelling.
+Tip: You can find essential oils with components of holy basil to help support lower inflammation.
 Click here to find the essential oils I recommend

 This popular spice has been touted for its numerous medicinal benefits for centuries and is considered to be a potent anti-inflammatory.
 If you suffer from an upset stomach, you may have heard suggestions to eat ginger or drink ginger ale.
 This recommendation ties back to studies that show consuming ginger can reduce inflammation in your intestines.
 It may also help relieve the symptoms of gastrointestinal issues such as Inflammatory Bowel Disease (IBD).